Legal representation of unaccompanied children

 In general, the figure of the guardian appeared worryingly absent in the identification procedures of the minor, and significant gaps emerged between the number of volunteer guardians and the number of minors present.
 Moreover, critical issues regarded the difficulties for guardians to participate in specific trainings, as well as the timeliness of the appointment with respect upon arrival of the minor on the national territory.

-In November 2022, within the voluntary guardianship system monitoring project, the Children’s Ombudsperson published the fourth general survey,[18] reporting that, as of 31 December 2021, there were 3,457 voluntary guardians appointed by the Juvenile Court, slightly decreasing compared to the 3,469 present at the end of 2020.
-In March 2023, the Children’s Ombudsperson stressed the importance of training new volunteer guardians since the number of UAMNs at the end of 2021 was 12,284.[19]
+In November 2023, within the voluntary guardianship system monitoring project, the Children’s Ombudsperson published the fifth general survey,[17] reporting that, as of 31 December 2022, there were 3,783 voluntary guardians appointed by the Juvenile Court, a slight increase compared to the 3,457 at the end of 2021.
+However, a number still too low considering that, by the end of 2022, the number of UAMs was 20,089.
+Most guardians are registered to the Juvenile Courts of Turin (504) Rome (440), Milan (267), Bologna (230), Palermo (227) and Perugia (202).

-A total of 5,737 tutor-foreign minor pairings were accepted in 2021.
-The most frequent reasons due to which the volunteer guardians did not accept the matching proposals were work problems (73.31% of the guardians are employed), personal and/or health reasons, lack of personal resources, distance from the domicile of the minor.[20]
+A total of 10,000 tutor-foreign minor pairings were accepted in 2022.
+The most frequent reasons due to which the volunteer guardians renounced the voluntary guardianship were the distance from the domicile of the minor and the excessive burden of responsibility.

-Additionally, as highlighted in the mentioned regional report published by Defence for Children and Cespi,[21] the concentration of minors in some regions (such as Sicily) more than in others has a concrete impact on the possibility of finding enough guardians.
+As in the past, the concentration of minors in some regions (such as Sicily and Lombardy) more than in others has a direct impact on the possibility of finding enough guardians.

-However, possibly the new regulatory provision regarding the recognition of expense reimbursements to guardians for the assignment performed could change the situation: on 19 September 2022 it entered into force the Decree of the Ministry of Interior and the Ministry of Economy and Finance of 8 August 2022 concerning the discipline of reimbursements and interventions in favour of the voluntary guardians of unaccompanied minors.[23]
+On 19 September 2022 entered into force the Decree of the Ministry of Interior and the Ministry of Economy and Finance of 8 August 2022 concerning the discipline of reimbursements and interventions in favour of the voluntary guardians of unaccompanied minors.[18]

 The decree provides for the reimbursement to private employers of voluntary tutors up to 60 hours per year.[19]
 Furthermore, it provides for the total reimbursement of transport costs in case of use of public transport and a reimbursement per kilometre in case of use of private vehicles.[20]
 Also, the decree provides that, upon termination of the role, the guardian can apply to the juvenile court for the assignment of a fair indemnity when the activities carried out in the course of guardianship were particularly complex and onerous, subject to the presentation of a specific report.
 In such cases, the court may award an indemnity of up to 900 euros.
 This indemnity is excluded if the assignment was carried out in the three months prior to coming of age.
 Any refusal can be complained of before the juvenile court.[21]